 Lowest price: Samsung Galaxy S7Best price

 You may have enabled Easy Screen Turn On, which wakes the display when you wave your hand over it.
-You can check in Settings > Accessibility > Dexterity and Interaction.
+You can check in Settings > Accessibility > Dexterity and interaction.

 Assuming your Samsung isn’t actually on fire - the Camera Failed warning is known to pop up when phones are running really hot - a hard reset can usually banish the unwanted warning.
 If that doesn’t work, try clearing the camera app’s data cache: go to Settings > Applications > Application Manager, locate Camera, Force Stop it and then clear both the app cache and the app data.

 Palm detection is supposed to stop the screen registering false taps, but in some cases it doesn’t appear to be working: the slightest bump or just holding the Edge in a certain way can register a tap.
-This appears to be a software glitch, and so far the best solution appears to be to put your Edge in a protective case.
+This appears to be a software glitch, and Samsung did issue an update to improve this back in 2016, but if you're still suffering from this problem, the best solution appears to be to put your Edge in a protective case.

 Many users are reporting problems with the hardware buttons, but the problem appears to be a software one because the fix involves, er, using the hardware buttons that aren’t working.